awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 **To install the AWS IoT Greengrass Core software \(Linux\)**

-1. Check the version of the AWS IoT Greengrass Core software\.
+1. <a name="installer-check-greengrass-core-software-version"></a>Check the version of the AWS IoT Greengrass Core software\.
    + Replace *GreengrassCore* with the path to the folder that contains the software\.

    ```